cameronfabbri/Colorful-Image-Colorization/README.md

 `-n --normalize      <str> [y/n normalize training images]`

+You can use this with some sample training images provided in `images/train`.
 Run `python train.py -c model_dir/ -b 5 -d ../images/train/ -n n` to start training on the small amount of sample images.
+This will create a directory called `model_dir` in the `train` folder.

 ## Using your own data